 This type of wood is usually the first pick for beginners.
 It is super cheap and you can find it anywhere.

-It has strong tension which is perfect for backing and also tolerates more wood run than most woods do.
+It has strong bending resistance which is perfect for backing and also tolerates more wood run than most woods do.

-It has a very strong tinsel strength like bamboo so it needs to be thin when you make your bow.
+Since it is strong in resisting bending, like bamboo, it needs to be fairly thin when you use it to make your bow.

 *If you are thinking about making your first bow I would go with hickory wood!

 Hickory wood does have a high rate of moisture absorption so it doesn’t perform great in damp areas.